Enet4/mmir-meets-rust/main.md

 - Multi-paradigm programming language
 - Started by Graydon Hoare, intern at Mozilla.
-  - Later on deferred to a development team.
+  - Later on deferred to specialized teams.
 - 1.0 released in May 2015.
   - New releases every 6 weeks. (current: 1.38.0)
   - First major release: Rust 2018 edition